Security beefed up ahead of 'mahapanchayat' called by farmers' body in Delhi | Business

 Security was beefed up on Monday at Delhi borders, including Singhu and Ghazipur, ahead of the 'mahapanchayat' called by farmers' body at Jantar Mantar, police said on Monday.

+Special Commissioner of Police (Law and Order) Dependra Pathak said, ''We have made adequate arrangements to ensure that the law and order is maintained and there is no loss of life and property.''
+According to the police, extra barricades have been put up at Jantar Mantar along with heavy police deployment.
+Anyone trying to gain entry will be checked thoroughly to avoid any undue gathering which may give rise any untoward situation, police said.

-Traffic movement may be affected in many parts of Delhi as the police have put up barricades at border points, they said.
-In a tweet, the police asked motorists to avoid Tolstoy Marg, Sansad Marg, Janpath Road, Ashoka Road, Outer Circle Connaught Place, Baba Kharak Singh Marg and Pandit Pant Marg due to farmers' mahapanchayat.
+Special Commissioner of Police (Law and Order) Sagar Preet Hooda said, ''Personnel usually remain deployed at Jantar Mantar but on Monday, we have deployed additional force in view of the 'mahapanchayat'.''
+Traffic movement may be affected in many parts of Delhi as the police have put barricades at border points, officials said.

-The Samyukta Kisan Morcha and other farmers' groups are organising the congregation and they will pass through outer district, which includes Ghazipur border in Ghaziabad, officials said.
+In a tweet, police asked motorists to avoid Tolstoy Marg, Sansad Marg, Janpath Road, Ashoka Road, Outer Circle Connaught Place, Baba Kharak Singh Marg and Pandit Pant Marg due to farmers' congregation.
+The Samyukta Kisan Morcha and other farmers' groups are organising the 'mahapanchayat' and they will pass through the outer district, which includes Ghazipur border in Ghaziabad, police said.

 ''In this connection, adequate deployment of local police and outside force has been made in outer district at Tikri border, major intersections, along railway tracks and metro stations to avoid any untoward incident,'' a police official said.